New York State Agricultural Society: Activities

 A major activity of the society is running the annual New York State Fair.
 The first such fair was held in 1841, in Syracuse, and drew 10,000 attendees over two days.
 The second was held in Albany, with Auburn, Buffalo, Elmira, New York City, Poughkeepsie, Rochester, Saratoga Springs, Watertown and Utica all hosting fairs between 1842 and 1889.
+For the 1855 fair in Elmira, several railroads put on extra trains to bring fairgoers from neighboring villages.
 The fair moved permanently back to Syracuse in 1890.

 The society publishes a newspaper titled The Cultivator.
 Originally a monthly publication, as of 2020 it is semi-annual.
 The society supports research into ways to make farms more productive, such as the best type of grass to grow for feeding dairy cows, and whether grass fields should grow naturally or be plowed and reseeded periodically.
+From 1842 to 1889 they published the Transactions of the New-York State Agricultural Society, which became the Annual report of the New York State Agricultural Society.

 The society honors New York State agricultural businesses with a Business of the Year award.
 Every year since 1937, the society has also given the Century Farm Award in four out of 56 counties on a rotating basis.
 These awards were given to farms that had been owned and operated by one family for one hundred years, where the families were also "good farmers and active members of the community in which they live".

-The society holds an annual dinner, traditionally attended by the governor of New York State.
-It has also hosted dignitaries such as US Department of Agriculture secretary Arthur Hyde, newspaper publisher Frank Gannett, and University of Maryland president Raymond Pearson.
+The society's annual dinner is traditionally attended by the governor of New York State, hosting dignitaries such as US Department of Agriculture secretary Arthur Hyde, newspaper publisher Frank Gannett, and University of Maryland president Raymond Pearson.
+The society also runs the New York State Agricultural Society Foundation, which makes grants to young scholars to promote agricultural literacy, professional skills, and provide funding for students to attend the society's annual functions.